-Police: 2 stable after stabbing attack at New York’s MoMA
+Police: Man stabs 2 workers at New York’s MoMA and flees

 Miller said the employees were stabbed in the back, in the collar bone, in the back of neck and were rushed within minutes to Bellevue.

-Miller said police trying to locate the man had access to video of him leaving the museum and were aware of the direction in which he left.
+The deputy commissioner also said police trying to locate the man had access to video of him leaving the museum and were aware of the direction in which he left.

-He did not identify the man by name but described him as a white male wearing a black jacket, blue surgical mask, a colorfully patterned shirt and hood.
-Miller said the man was a “regular” at the museum, and that the museum had adequate security.
+Miller did not identify the man by name but described him as a white male wearing a black jacket, blue surgical mask, a colorfully patterned shirt and hood.
+He said the man was a “regular” at the museum, and that the museum had adequate security.

-Social media posts on Twitter showed that the midtown Manhattan museum had evacuated its patrons Saturday afternoon.
-One of the videos posted online showed police vehicles, their emergency lights flashing, thronging the outside of the museum as dozens of patrons hurried away amid a light snowfall.
+The midtown Manhattan museum evacuated its patrons Saturday afternoon.
+Yuichi Shimada wrote on Twitter that he was looking at a painting on the second floor when a couple suddenly came running toward him.
+He said he then heard guards’ radios throughout the museum all loudly announcing something at the same time.

+“Not being good with claustrophobia myself, I headed for the exit early, hoping to get out before each door was completely and urgently closed,” Shimada said.

 Law enforcement officials are investigating the attack, and the names of the employees were not immmediately released.